OhCaXulu/LICENSE-EDUCATION-FOR-GAME-DEVELOPERS/index.md

 # Introduction

-At some point game developers will need to ask for a license, will have a contract in their hands, will want to create their owns studio or protect their own intellectual properties.
-I'll try to clarify and educate about legal issues Game Developers may encounter at some point, so we can actually understand a little bit what's going on with the legal side of Game development.
+At some point Game Developers will need to ask for a license, will have a contract in their hands, will want to create their own studio or protect their own intellectual properties.
+I'll try to clarify and give some education about legal issues we may encounter at some point, so we can actually understand a little bit what's going on with the legal side of Game Development.

 ### Markdown